 Look at your body (hand or legs) and consciously move them slowly and accurately.
 Let your body function as a slave to your mind.
 This might feel a bit like a “Poppin and Locking” type of dance, which could be ultimately quite cool!

 Sometimes your body influences your mind, and sometimes your mind influences your body.
 They are in fact continuously interacting and following and directing each other.
-It depends on your relation with the environment how this happens exactly.
-You might want to read this blog I wrote if you want to read more.
-I’m not sure how your body and mind work and how they influence each other.
+But there is probably a difference in the strength- and direction of this relationship between people.
 You might try to find out which stream is guiding and which stream is following and how they interact.

 Exercise 5 (Body-Mind loops)

-Go somewhere private (if you desire) and do some things with your body, really you can do anything (you pervert!).
+Go somewhere where you feel free and do some things with your body, while incorporating the mind.
 Try to feel whether it’s your mind or body which is guiding and how the other one is following.
 Try to change this subtly while playing with it, but just try to experience it.

-I pointed out some specific exercises which had no real context.
-These were just to experience the basis, and strengthen the connection between the body and the mind.
-They are not related to anything you need to achieve but couldn’t.
-For once, I often had problems with starting to write blogs for my website (but look at my website now).
-The trick I did to achieve that was just to sit down at my laptop and starting to write jibberish.
+These exercises were just general exercises without any specific context.
+You experience your own challenges in your own context.
+While some people have trouble going to bed, others have problems with eating vegetables, while others with going out of their house.
+For once, I had problems with starting to write blogs for my website (but look at my website now).
+The trick I did to achieve that was just to sit down at my laptop and starting to write (relative) jibberish.
 I just forced my body to do stuff, and I knew that my mind will follow once my body already started the process.
-You can experiment with such things too.
-Just start to do things, and then your mind will follow and go through some iterations and feedback loops to improve it.
-Then you start to get what you want.
-Only by doing and experimenting you can actually get things do.
+Through these experiments, I got immersed in the topic and just started to write and improved/changed the crap I wrote at the start.
+But you need to find your own challenges and focus and play with them.
+Only then you start to get what you want.
+Only by doing and experimenting you can actually get things done.
 You can do it!

 More blogs I wrote about playing with behavior and the mind: